How to plan a biking trip to New Zealand’s Southern Lakes and Central Otago regions

 In Lonely Plan-It, we take you step by step through how we planned some of the most complicated travel adventures.
 Here, Craig McLachlan explains how to make the most out of your biking adventure to this South Pacific paradise’s deep south.

-New Zealand has gone mad for cycling, with off-road, unpaved, purpose-built bike trails now found throughout the country.
+New Zealand has gone wild for cycling, with off-road, unpaved, purpose-built bike trails now found throughout the country.

 Step 1: Select the right season